cmilagan/loopmania/assumptions.md

 ## Building Related Assumptions:
 - When the character reaches the Hero Castle, item shop pops up and game is paused until user exits the shop
-- Each card has its own rarity: Common (60%), Uncommon (30%), Epic (9%), Rare (1%)
+- Each card has its own rarity: Common (60%), Uncommon (30%), Epic (10%)
-    - Vampire Castle: Rare
+    - Vampire Castle: Epic
     - Zombie Pit: Uncommon
-    - Tower: Rare
+    - Tower: Epic
     - Village: Epic
     - Barracks: Epic
     - Trap: Common
     - Campfire: Epic
-    - Rare Item Type: Rare
 - The Initial Values of damage/expiry(/rounds) for building items:
     - Tower: 4, 5
     - Trap: 8, 1